 The election of each of our director nominees requires a plurality of the votes cast by the shares of Common Stock present or represented by proxy at the Annual Meeting and entitled to vote thereon.
 This means that the nominees receiving the highest number of votes at the Annual Meeting will be elected, even if those votes do not constitute a majority of the votes cast.
-Stockholders may vote "FOR," or "WITHHOLD" with respect to this Proposal One.
+Stockholders may vote "FOR ALL," "WITHHOLD ALL," or "FOR ALL EXCEPT" with respect to the director nominees nominated for re-election under this Proposal One.
 A "WITHHOLD" vote with respect to a director nominee will not count as a vote cast for that or any other nominee, and thus will have no effect on the outcome of the vote on this proposal.